 I am a Ph.D. candidate in political theory in the Department of Government.
-I am primarily interested in contemporary political theory, and especially in issues that lie at the intersection of politics and economics.
-My research focuses on democratic theory, international political theory, political economy, political epistemology, innovation, and institutional design.
-My dissertation explores the role of political competition in contemporary democracies and federations, and puts forward a novel plan for improving how existing institutions harness competition in terms of social welfare and state development.
-My other research projects include work on the territorial rights of states, the relationship between innovation and non-domination, and the design of regulatory institutions.
+I am primarily interested in contemporary political theory, with a focus on democratic theory, theories of federalism, political epistemology, and political institutions.
+My dissertation, titled The Competitive State, explores the role of political competition in contemporary democracies and federations and puts forward a novel plan for a better reorganization of competitive politics.
+My other research projects include work on the territorial rights of states, innovation and politics, and the design of regulatory institutions.
 I hold an A.B. in economics from Princeton University.